gnu-mcu-eclipse/gnu-mcu-eclipse.github.io-source/pages/plugins/install.md

 If this happens, Eclipse remains in a confused state and rarely can recover itself.

-The workaround is to remove the GNU ARM Eclipse update site from the available sites, restart Eclipse and add it again.
+The workaround is to remove the GNU MCU Eclipse update site from the available sites, restart Eclipse and add it again.

 For this go to _Eclipse_ menu → **(Window →) Preferences** → **Install/Update** → **Available Software Sites**: